Volkswagen ID.4 GTX new car review

 Market and model

-ID.4 GTX pricing starts from around £54,000; that's for the standard model.
+ID.4 GTX pricing starts from around £52,000 for the single 'Edition' model.
 You'll need a bit more if, like many GTX customers, you want to pay extra for 'DCC' 'Dynamic Chassis Control' adaptive damping.
-To give you some range perspective, mainstream ID.4 pricing starts from just over £46,000.
+To give you some range perspective, mainstream ID.4 pricing starts from just around £40,000.
 If you want the more coupe-like ID.5 GTX model, you'll need around £1,500 more than is required for this ID.4 GTX.

 Equipment features in the entry-level GTX run to 20-inch 'Ystad' alloy wheels, black roof rails, matrix LED headlights, LED rear tail lamps with dynamic turn signals, a panoramic glass roof, auto headlamps and wipers, front and rear parking sensors and keyless entry.
 Drive stuff includes sports suspension, an augmented reality head-up display, adaptive cruise control, selectable driving modes, an exterior sound actuator and more direct 'Progressive' steering.